 Dorset is a popular with visitors interested in stargazing thanks to the dark skies, lack of light pollution and abundance of open spaces.
 The long autumn nights are the ideal time to head out into the darkness with hopes observing the skies above.
 Durlston Country Park in nearby Swanage has an Astronomy Centre with a 14” Meade telescope.
 Throughout the year they host a number of talks in conjunction with the local Astronomical Society for those wanting to know more.

-South Lytchett Manor is a multi-award-winning holiday park in Dorset, located close to Poole, Bournemouth and Swanage.
+South Lytchett Manor is perfectly placed to enjoy an autumn or winter holiday in Dorset.
+Our multi-award winning park is located close to Poole, Bournemouth and Swanage and within easy reach of a host of things to see and do.
 The spacious grounds boast a range of self-catering options, including camping and touring pitches as well as glamping accommodation.